versionone/VersionOne.JavaScript.PipelineBuilder/README.md

 Use this JavaScript library to build Continuum Pipeline Definitions with code!

-Continuum pipeline definitions are declarative in nature providing a configuration as code approach and allowing reading a definition fairly easy.
+Continuum pipeline definitions are declarative in nature providing a configuration as code approach.
-However, maintaining the definition can become difficult and often individuals with backgrounds in imperative programming languages that maintain the definitions would like a way to write code in favor of configuration.
+Some people prefer their imperative programming languages and want to write code over configuration.

 Meet PipelineBuilder.